-- Please use the phone bridge ONLY if you cannot connect any other way: the phone bridge is charged per connection per minute, so our preference is to minimize the number of connections. - Many thanks to OU Information Technology for providing the toll free phone bridge.
+- Please use the phone bridge ONLY IF you cannot connect any other way: the phone bridge can handle only 100 simultaneous connections, and we have over 1000 participants. - Many thanks to OU CIO Eddie Huebsch for providing the phone bridge..

-No matter how you connect, please mute yourself, so that we cannot hear you.
+No matter how you connect, PLEASE MUTE YOURSELF, so that we cannot hear you.

-- At ISU and UW, we will turn off the sound on all conferencing technologies. - That way, we won't have problems with echo cancellation. - Of course, that means we cannot hear questions. - So for questions, you'll need to send some kind of text.
+- (For YouTube, Twitch and Wowza, you don't need to do that, because the information only goes from us to you, not from you to us.) - At OU, we will turn off the sound on all conferencing technologies. - That way, we won't have problems with echo cancellation. - Of course, that means we cannot hear questions. - So for questions, you'll need to send e-mail.